Residency Curriculum

 Residents are also required to instruct in a lecture or practicum setting to the graduate students and/or medical residents.

-The Medical Physics Residency Program does not contain a research requirement but residents are strongly encouraged to develop this skillset through clinical implementation projects which require literature review, experimentation, and documentation.
-Example of such projects include:
+The Therapeutic Medical Physics Residency Program does not have a research requirement but residents are strongly encouraged to develop this skillset through clinical implementation projects which require literature review, experimentation, and documentation.
+Residents are provided with up to four months to work on research or clinical projects.

 - Beam modelling and validation testing of VersaHD in Eclipse prior to FDA release